codbex/codbex.github.io/intro.md

 ---
-title: Introduction to Low-Code
+title: Introduction to Low-Code Development
 ---

-A low-code development platform (LCDP) is software that provides a development environment used to create application software through graphical user interfaces and configuration instead of traditional hand-coded computer programming.
-A low-code model enables developers of varied experience levels to create applications using a visual user interface in combination with model-driven logic.
+A low-code development platform (LCDP) revolutionizes software creation by offering a development environment that relies on graphical user interfaces and configuration instead of traditional hand-coded computer programming.
+This approach allows developers of varying experience levels to craft applications using a visual interface combined with model-driven logic.

-## What we found out?
+## Our Insights

-Based on our long experience as developers, product owners, architects and software vendors, working for customers from SME to large enterprises, we realized that:
+Drawing from our extensive background as developers, product owners, architects, and software vendors, working with clients ranging from SMEs to large enterprises, we've observed several key challenges:

-- Effort for building applications in the classical way is high
+1. Traditional application development entails significant effort.
-- Development and delivery of business applications is slow
+2. The pace of developing and delivering business applications is sluggish.
-- Extending business applications and processes is difficult
+3. Extending business applications and processes presents notable challenges.
-- The end result is increased:
-  - Setup and training costs
-  - Development and deployment costs
-  - Maintenance and upgrade costs
-  - Entrance barrier to the cloud

-However companies would like to innovate with speed and less efforts!
+The consequences include amplified setup and training costs, elevated development and deployment costs, increased maintenance and upgrade expenses, and heightened barriers to cloud adoption.
+Despite these hurdles, companies aspire to innovate swiftly and efficiently.

+## The Current Pain Points

-## What is the pain today?
+Presently, businesses encounter the following pain points:

-- The time to market is too slow, usually it takes more than 9-12 months, per business application to be developed and released to the customers
+1. Time to market is protracted, often surpassing 9-12 months per business application.
-- The traditional hand—coded software is not “bug free” and require continuous support with cost ratio up to 7x compared to the development cost
+2. Traditional hand-coded software is not immune to bugs, necessitating ongoing support with a cost ratio of up to 7x compared to development costs.
-- It takes too much time, even for professional developers, to on-board and to be productive in the cloud
+3. Even professional developers face prolonged onboarding periods and struggle to be productive in cloud environments.

-## The Problem
+## The Challenge

-How to reduce the amount of traditional hand coding, enabling accelerated delivery of business applications and at the same time having a lower initial cost of setup, training, deployment and maintenance?
+How do we diminish the reliance on traditional hand coding, expedite the delivery of business applications, and simultaneously reduce setup, training, deployment, and maintenance costs?

 ## The Solution

-Build a technology platform to serve the needs LoBs that need Low Code Platform/Tooling for ”domain experts” and/or “citizen developers”.
-Such platform will allow the target persona to design and build solutions that will easily integrate/extend with other systems.
-It will also lower the learning curve, needed to start developing and extending existing systems.
+We propose constructing a technology platform tailored to Line of Business (LoB) users who require low-code platforms and tools for "domain experts" and/or "citizen developers."
+This platform will enable users to design and build solutions that seamlessly integrate and extend with other systems, thereby minimizing the learning curve required to commence development and extend existing systems.

-## In the news
+## In the News

-- “By 2024, low-code application development will be responsible for more than 65% of application development activity”
-  - Gartner
-- “By 2024, three-quarters of large enterprises will be using at least four low-code development tools for both IT application development and citizen development initiatives.”
+Gartner predicts that by 2024, low-code application development will drive over 65% of application development activity.
+Furthermore, three-quarters of large enterprises are anticipated to utilize at least four low-code development tools by 2024.
-  - Gartner

-## Low-Code market size as of today
+## Market Trends

-- $46.4 billion by 2026, rising at a market growth of <a href="https://www.globenewswire.com/news-release/2020/06/12/2047509/0/en/The-Global-Low-Code-Development-Platform-Market-size-is-expected-to-reach-46-4-billion-by-2026-rising-at-a-market-growth-of-25-CAGR-during-the-forecast-period.html">25% CAGR</a>
+- Market size: Expected to reach $46.4 billion by 2026, growing at a CAGR of 25%.
-- $3.8 billion in 2017
+- $3.8 billion in 2017.
-- $21.2 billion by 2022, expected
+- $21.2 billion by 2022.
-- $46.4 billion by 2026 is the predicted market size
+- Predicted market size of $46.4 billion by 2026 with a 25% CAGR.
-- 25% Compound Annual Growth Rate (CAGR)
-- 75% of the Large Enteprises are going to use at least four Low-Code Application Platforms (LCAP) by 2024
+- By 2024, 75% of large enterprises will utilize at least four Low-Code Application Platforms (LCAP).
-- 65% of all application development will happen in LCAP by 2024
+- By 2024, 65% of all application development will occur in LCAP.

-## Who is affected today?

-- We've spoken to
+## Current Impact

-250+ users and individual contributors in the context of Low-Code development and high-productivity tooling
+We've engaged with over 250 users and individual contributors in the context of low-code development and high-productivity tooling.
+Feedback has been positive, with users expressing eagerness to utilize high-productivity tools that lower the barrier to cloud entry.
-- The feedback is positive and they are dreaming about using high-productivity tools, that are lowering the entrance barrier to the cloud
-  - “Designing and integrating application business processes is complex task and takes too much time”
-  - “Changes in the application domain model requires experienced professionals and is error-prone”
-  - “Development is up to 10 times faster with Low-Code tooling”

-Customers and partners are expecting from us to lower the entrance barrier to the cloud for newcomers and to boost their productivity.

 ## Partner Ecosystem

-Building a healthy partner network is a primary goal for codbex.
-The players within the business ecosystem all have different requirements, skills and motivation factors. codbex on one hand side, provides all the needed development tools, deployment model, marketplace, payment provider integration, collaboration tools and on the other hand establishes a set of rules, to ensure the fairness in the business partners relationship.
+Establishing a robust partner network is a core objective for __codbex__.
+Our ecosystem accommodates various players with differing requirements, skills, and motivations.
+We provide essential development tools, deployment models, marketplaces, payment provider integrations, and collaboration tools, while ensuring fairness in business partner relationships through established rules.

+Join us in revolutionizing software development with low-code solutions!